taalayuulu/simple-blog-/README.md

 This is my first blog created on symfony .
-All templates for this blog were used from [this repositori ](https://github.com/BlackrockDigital/startbootstrap-lean-blog)
+All templates for this blog were used from [this REPOSITORY ](https://github.com/BlackrockDigital/startbootstrap-lean-blog)